Eleven (novel)

 Eleven is a 2006 novel by David Llewellyn and published by Seren Press.

-Eleven is unusual in that it is written entirely in the form of emails, drawing to a certain extent upon the tradition of epistolary novels.
-The action of the novel is limited to a single day, between the hours of 9am and 5pm.
+Eleven is written entirely in the form of emails, drawing to a certain extent upon the tradition of epistolary novels.
+The action of the novel is limited to a single day, between the hours of 9 am and 5 pm.

 Reception

-Niall Griffiths wrote that, "It conveys an almost unbearable poignancy".
-Rob Dawson, writing in Gay Times (August 2006) commented that, "The characters are a little too stereotypical at times", while Nicholas Clee in The Guardian (January 6, 2007) described it as "a funny (and) disturbing view of a disaffected age".
+Niall Griffiths wrote that Eleven "conveys an almost unbearable poignancy".
+Rob Dawson, writing in Gay Times commented that "the characters are a little too stereotypical at times", while Nicholas Clee in The Guardian described it as "a funny (and) disturbing view of a disaffected age".
 Author Ray French voted it one of his "Top Ten Black Comedies" in The Guardian.